 - b.
 All equipment and environmental work surfaces will be cleaned and decontaminated after contact with blood or OPIM and at the end of the work shift if the surface may have become contaminated during the shift. - c.
-Blood and body fluid spills should be cleaned using a bleach disinfectant wipe or an EPA-registered disinfectant may be used for decontaminating small (<10 mL) spills of blood or OPIM.
-Strategies for decontaminating spills of blood and other body fluids in a patient-care setting are different than for spills of cultures or other materials in clinical, public health, or research laboratories.
-In both settings, gloves will be worn during the cleaning. - In patient-care areas visible material should be removed with disposable towels or other appropriate means that will ensure against direct contact with blood and then the area should be decontaminated.

-- With large spills of cultured or concentrated infectious agents in the laboratory, the contaminated area should be flooded with an EPA-registered disinfectant before cleaning, and then decontaminated again with the EPA-registered disinfectant. - d.
+Blood and body fluid spills should be cleaned using a bleach disinfectant wipe, or an EPA-registered disinfectant may be used for decontaminating small (<10 mL) spills of blood or OPIM.
+Strategies for decontaminating spills of blood and other body fluids in a patient-care setting are different than those for spills of cultures or other materials in clinical, public health, or research laboratories.
+In both settings, gloves will be worn during the cleaning. - In patient-care areas, visible material should be removed with disposable towels or other appropriate means that will ensure against direct contact with blood, and then the area should be decontaminated. - ii.
+With large spills of cultured or concentrated infectious agents in the laboratory, the contaminated area should be flooded with an EPA-registered disinfectant before cleaning, and then decontaminated again with the EPA-registered disinfectant.

+- d.
 Protective coverings, such as plastic wrap, aluminum foil, or imperviouslybacked absorbent paper used to cover equipment and environmental surfaces, will be removed and replaced when they become overtly contaminated, between patients, and at the end of the work shift if they may have become contaminated during the shift. - e.
-All bins, pails, cans, and similar receptacles intended for reuse which have a reasonable likelihood for becoming contaminated with blood or OPIM will be inspected and decontaminated on a regularly scheduled basis, cleaned and decontaminated immediately, and/or as soon as feasible upon visible contamination. - f.
-Broken glassware, razors or other sharp items that may be contaminated will not be picked up directly with the hands.
+All bins, pails, cans, and similar receptacles intended for reuse that have a reasonable likelihood for becoming contaminated with blood or OPIM will be inspected and decontaminated on a regularly scheduled basis, cleaned, and decontaminated immediately, and/or as soon as feasible upon visible contamination. - f.
+Broken glassware, razors, or other sharp items that may be contaminated will not be picked up directly with the hands.
 It will be picked up using mechanical means, such as a brush and dustpan, tongs or forceps, and the broken glass will be placed in a rigid container (e.g., sharps container) for disposal. - g.
 If a wet vacuum is used for removing large spills of liquid, it must be disinfected with an EPA-registered disinfectant after use. - 6.
-Regulated Medical Waste - Regulated medical waste is handled in accordance with federal, state, and local laws and Infection Prevention policy: Guidelines for Disposal of Regulated Medical Waste and UNC-CH Medical Waste Disposal Procedures for Campus Health and the School of Dentistry. - b.
+Regulated Medical Waste - Regulated medical waste is handled in accordance with federal, state, and local laws and Infection Prevention policy: Guidelines for Disposal of Regulated Medical Waste and UNC-CH Medical Waste Disposal Procedures for Campus Health and the Adams School of Dentistry. - b.
 North Carolina regulates three types of medical waste: - i.
 Microbiology laboratory waste - ii.
 Pathology waste - Blood specimens or blood products in quantities greater than 20 mL per unit container. - c.
 While any item that has had contact with blood, exudates, or secretions may be potentially infective, it is not considered practical or necessary to treat all such waste as infective. - d.
-The regulated medical waste at UNCMC is placed into a red bag and treated in compliance with state regulations (e.g., incinerated).

-- e.
 In university medical facilities, regulated medical waste is placed in a biohazard/medical waste box that is lined with a red bag.
-When the box is filled to a reasonable level, the bag is tied and the box top is closed and secured.
+When the box is filled to a reasonable level, the bag is tied, and the box top is closed and secured.
 Clinic staff members are responsible for the closing and securing of medical waste boxes.
 Environmental Services staff will remove sealed boxes from the clinic areas.
-The boxes will be transported to the loading dock area where they will be collected by the waste disposal contractor for transport to an incinerator. - f.
-Bulk blood, suctioned fluids, excretions, and secretions may be carefully poured down a clinical sink (not handwashing sink) or hopper connected to a sanitary sewer.
-Any fluid splashed onto surrounding surfaces (e.g., walls) will be removed immediately using an EPA-registered disinfectant.
+The boxes will be transported to the loading dock area, where they will be collected by the waste disposal contractor for transport to an incinerator.